×

 Potential downsides to consider

-The main disadvantage with a funeral plan is that it can only be used to pay for a funeral.
+The main disadvantage with a funeral plan is that it may not cover all aspects of the funeral service.
 The funds given to the funeral director cannot be used for any other purpose, as, when the time comes, the funeral director will use them directly to cover your funeral expenses.
 With that said, there’s only really one purpose that one would purchase a funeral plan: in order to pay funeral costs.
 So, whilst it is restrictive, it’s also part of the underlying purpose.

 Another drawback with prepaid funeral plans is that, unless you are able to pay upfront or over the shorter term, you may find yourself paying in instalments on finance over a large number of years, which is more expensive in the long run.